-Alternative measures of student success are reported by degree-granting institutions to describe the outcomes of four degree/certificate-seeking undergraduate student groups: first-time, full-time entering (FTFT); and-time entering (FTFT); non-first-time, full-time entering (KFTFT); and non-first-time, part-time entering (KFTFT); and for first-time, part-time entering (KFTFT); and for first-time, part-time entering (KFTFT); and for first-time, full-time, full-time, part-time entering (KFTFT); and for first-time, full-time, full-time,
+Alternative measures of student success are reported by degree-granting institutions to describe the outcomes of four degree/certificate-seeking undergraduate student groups: first-time, full-time entering (FTFT); first-time, part-time entering (FTPT); non-first-time, full-time entering (NFTFT); and non-first-time, part-time entering (NFTPT).
+Additionally, each of the four cohorts collects data on two subcohorts: Pell grant recipients and non-Pell grant recipients.
+These measures provide the 4-year, 6-year, and 8-year award rates (or completions rates) after entering an institution.
+NCES calculates award rates by dividing a cohort's or subcohort's adjusted cohort into the number of total awards at 4-year, 6-year, and 8-year status points.